rolss/PayView/README.md

 # PayView (Pending Update)
-Note: this readme is being updated for project reproducibility.
+Note: this readme is being updated for project reproducibility and simplicity.

 Model webpage for online transaction services using the MERN Stack (MongoDB, Express.js, React and Node.js), Bootstrap, JWT and a microservice architectural approach.